Should babies wear facemasks?

 Do I need a new mattress for each baby?

 Two research studies carried out by the Scottish Cot Death Trust have shown an increased risk of cot death for babies sleeping on a mattress previously used by another baby.
 The risk was very small if the other baby was an older brother or sister in the same family but higher if the mattress was second-hand from another home.
-More research is continuing on this subject, but in the meantime you may choose to avoid any potential risk by buying a new mattress.
-Otherwise, make sure the mattress is very clean, dry and in good condition.
-It’s best to choose one which is totally covered with plastic which can easily be washed down.
+More research is continuing on this subject, but in the meantime the best way to avoid any potential risk is to buy a new mattress.
+Otherwise, make sure the used mattress is very clean, is dry and in good condition, and has only been used by a sibling in the same house.
+It’s also ideal to use a brand new mattress cover which is waterproof and washable, as well as your usual cotton cot bed sheet.

 The Sleeping Nest-type products seem very popular